Exclusive supplier to

 Full height shutters create an open, simple and clean-lined look, especially when your window framing and shutter colour reflects your overall colour scheme.

 If you don't intend to open the panels back often, consider ordering fewer panels.
-This means you'll have less vertical wood sections, known as stiles, allowing more light into the room.
+This means you'll have fewer vertical wood sections, known as stiles, allowing more light into the room.

 A wooden shutter mid rail or divide rail is often used to break the run of slats from top to bottom on full height plantation shutters.
 You can then tilt the slats on the lower portion of the shutter panels at one angle, and keep those on the top section fully open, giving a clearer view.